 These days, 25% of robots perform assembly tasks, while 21% are machining, and just 6.5% each are performing dangerous tasks or warehousing.
 7% of food and consumer goods companies use robots, while 6% of life sciences, pharmaceutical, and biomedical companies use them.
 These figures are up from 3% and 2% a year ago.

 For years, the assumption has been that robots will replace humans in the workforce, eliminating jobs.
-Modern research, however, is suggesting that instead of replacing jobs, robotic workforces create new, high-skills job.
-Manufacturers may need to implement training programs to help create the on-the-job skills needed to monitor robots, repair them, and create their operating systems and engineer the specific needs for a manufacturer.
+Modern research, however, is suggesting that instead of replacing jobs, robotic workforces create new, high-skill jobs.
+Manufacturers may need to implement training programs to help create the on-the-job skills needed to monitor robots, repair them, and create their operating systems and engineer the specific needs of a manufacturer.

 Potentially lowered cost for new facility

 As robots become more advanced, there is some evidence that setting up a new office in a new location could be less expensive than previously.
 Onboarding staff is the single most expensive one-time task most companies undertake in setting up a new facility, but robotics programming may mean that new robots can be purchased for a new facility and immediately begin working.

 Some 40% of companies do not use any kind of advanced robotics, and they citing reasons like not seeing enough of a benefit, or being too expensive for regular use.
 As we regularly see processors, sensors, and analytic software dropping in cost while increasing in performance, that cost-balance may begin to shift for many companies.